kyletolle/polis.js/README.md

 - `heroku create`
 - `git push heroku master`

+For more help check out [how to get started with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) on Heroku.

 ### Usage

 Once the server is running, you can use cURL to test it out.